Tamal267/calender/README.md

 ~ ./c.sh

-You will see the current gregrian month
+You will see the current gregrian calender

-If you want to see other calender like calender to November 2018 , then
+If you want to see other calender like calender of November 2018 , then run command as follows ->

 ~ ./cmanual.sh